-Russ & Daughters at the Jewish Museum, legendary purveyors of appetizing cuisine, can accommodate 60 people for event rentals of the full kosher restaurant, and also features a beautiful private dining room that seats 20.Request this space
+The cafe space at the Jewish Museum can accommodate 60 people for event rentals, and also features a beautiful private dining room that seats 20.Request this space

 The Scheuer Auditorium is beautifully decorated using architectural details and stained glass windows from the original Warburg Mansion.

 This elegant space can accommodate 160 guests for a seated dinner, 230 with auditorium-style seating and 250 for a cocktail reception.Request this space